kobrakitty/BritneyBot_LLM/README.md

 # 💃BritneyBot: Pop Star Statistician

 This project challenged me to build and deploy my first open source LLM API solution.
 It's a simple data analysis chatbot built on the personality of Britney Spears, which analyzes a small data set of student grades in math and physics.
-The challenge and data set were provided by the Lonely Octopus Program - thank you to the LO team for your support!
+The data set was provided by the Lonely Octopus Program and inspiration for the challenge came from Ibraheem Ansari, after he taught a super helpful training on open source LLMs.
+Thank you to him and the entire LO team for your support!

 #### <i>Okay, Britney Babes, let's get started!💃</i>